freedomlayer/offset_docs/doc/docs/source/economic.rst

    most readers are familiar with it.
 ..
 [5]
    The credit limits don't have to be equal!
 In some cases it might be possible that one party trusts the other party more than the other way around.
-In might also be true that certain businesses might have different turnover, and therefore might need different amount of credit to operate.
+It might also be true that certain businesses might have different turnover, and therefore might need different amount of credit to operate.